QBladeOcean/QBladeOceanDocs/docs/source/src/user/interfaces/inloop.rst

 	from ctypes import *
 	import QBladeLibImport as QBLIB

-	#loading the QBlade DLL from the folder below the location of sampleScript.py, if calling this script not from the script folder directly you need to use an absolute path instead!
+	#loading the QBlade library from the folder below the location of sampleScript.py, if calling this script not from the script folder directly you need to use an absolute path instead!
 	QBLIB.loadLibrary("../QBladeCE_2.0.5.2.dll")

-	#creation of a QBlade instance from the DLL
+	#creation of a QBlade instance from the library
 	QBLIB.createInstance(1,32)

 	#loading a project or sim-file, in this case the DTU_10MW_Demo project or simulation definition file